Ireland Bike Tour - Galway & Connemara Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-Then, pass over rolling hills, through green countryside, and past old stone walls on your way to Noughaval, where you may stop to visit medieval churches, Neolithic tombs, and sacred sites.
-Continue on to Carran.
-Its isolated Corcomroe Abbey was once home to Cistercian monks.
-The cross-shaped abbey, now in ruins, functioned for about 400 years.
+Continue over rolling hills and through lush countryside, passing old stone walls on your way to Noughaval, where you may choose to visit medieval churches, Neolithic tombs, and other sacred sites.
+From there, ride on to Carran, home to the isolated Corcomroe Abbey.
+Now in ruins, this cross-shaped abbey was once occupied by Cistercian monks and remained active for about 400 years.

-From Carran, you’ll take a private motorcoach to Galway, an ancient harbor town that is now a thriving city.
-Your trip leaders can provide tips on favorite eateries, pubs, and shops.
-Eat lunch and dinner on your own in Galway.
-In between, walk to Eyre Square in the center of town to shop for woolens, classic books, and other treasures.
-Or choose to explore historic sites such as Lynch’s Castle, the Roman Catholic Cathedral, and other churches.
+From Carran, board a private motorcoach to Galway, a historic harbor town turned vibrant city.
+Your trip leaders will share recommendations for favorite eateries, pubs, and shops.
+Lunch and dinner are on your own today.
+Spend your free time exploring Galway’s lively Eyre Square, where you can shop for woolens, books, and other treasures, or visit historic landmarks such as Lynch’s Castle, the Roman Catholic Cathedral, and other notable churches.

-Please note: ATMs will not be available after Galway until you arrive in Dublin, so please ensure you have enough cash for the next few days of your tour.
+Please note: ATMs will not be available again until you arrive in Dublin, so be sure to carry enough cash for the next few days of your tour.

 Today's Ride Choices